SquigglesworthX/DU-IndustryControl/README.md

 # DualUniverse-IndustryCommandCenter
 This highly customizable script will allow you to connect containers, industries and screens to allow monitoring and control over the attached industries.
-This script requires customization for each setup, so may require slightly more technical skills to implement.
+This script requires customization for each setup, so it will require technical/programming skills to implement.
 Some elements of this were adapted from https://github.com/thespartacus29/DualUniverse-OreMonitor, so thanks goes to thespartacus29 for the open code.

 ## Change Log
 - 11/03/2020 - Initial Load